drjordy66/A1_Data_Curation/src/README.md

 Third, we need to aggregate the two mobile sets of data from pageviews to get the total mobile data.
 For both pagecounts and pageviews we aggregate the desktop counts/views and mobile counts/views to get the total views for each.

-### DataFrame

 Convert to pandas DataFrame for easy export.

-### Export data in single csv
+Export data in single csv.
 This section has been commented out in order to not continuously overwrite the cleaned data file.
 The cleaned data file has already been created and will be imported in the next step.

 ## Step 3: Analysis

-### Import the cleaned data (.csv)

 Import the cleaned data file to use for analysis.